 top of page

-"What would I even do with this thing?"
+"What do I do with this now?"

-Hi Friends, Whenever someone sees my work at an art fair, fashion show, or online, it's common for me to hear something along the lines of, "Wow, your ties are really cool!"
+Whenever someone sees my work, it's common for me to hear something along the lines of, "Wow, your ties are really cool!"
 I also frequently hear a "but" after that statement: "...but I don't wear ties for work anymore." "...but I have nowhere to wear it." "...but I've never tied a tie." "...but I don't know anyone who wears ties nowadays." "...but I could never pull that off." "...but these are too edgy/flamboyant/loud for the work that I do."
 A lot of versions of, "I love it, but honestly just don't know what I'd do with it."
-Ties have a rep for being worn in very specific ways, which is why you don't see bold and artsy ones like mine quite as often.
-One of the reasons I started painting ties is to show off their lesser-tapped potential as unique accessories, unrelated to traditional usage.
-They can easily work with a much wider variety of people and situations than you may think!
-Whether you're wondering if a statement necktie would make a good gift, want to be a little more adventurous in your own wardrobe, or are already on board but always love new inspiration, today I'm sharing five tips for styling these things.

 Tip 1.
 The "Costume Change" Hack